laravel/docs/queues.md

     })->catch(function (Batch $batch, Throwable $e) {
         // First batch job failure detected...
     })->finally(function (Batch $batch) {
-        // The batch has finished executing...
+        // The batch has completed and there are zero pending jobs...
-    })->dispatch();
+        // Note again that a chain with failures may result in "pending" jobs that will never complete })->dispatch();

     return $batch->id;